tychonievich/cs3330-s2022/markdown/ooo.md

 If there is no such instruction, it will do nothing.

-When the issue stage wants to put an instruction into the adder's issue queue, it will fist make sure there's an open slot;
+When the issue stage wants to put an instruction into the adder's issue queue, it will first make sure there's an open slot;
 if not, the issue stage will stall until the adder has room for the next instruction.

 There's nothing special about an adder here; we'll also have other functional units, like a multiplier, a memory reader, a memory writer, etc.